When it comes to proper resource optimization, you have to ask yourself four questions:

 Once the IAM Role and permissions are set, you can begin the installation and configuration process.

 First, you’ll need to set some environment variables.
-These environment variables are what Karpenter will use to target the appropriate cluster for Worker Node management along with the AWS IAM Role it’ll use with the proper permissions to do so.
+These environment variables are what Karpenter will use to target the appropriate cluster for worker node management along with the AWS IAM role it’ll use with the proper permissions to do so.

 export CLUSTER_NAME="your_cluster_name"